pacna/goober/README.md

 ### Flags

 1. `--input`: Specifies the URL of the web page you want to scrape.
 2. `--zipdest`: Defines the destination path where all scraped images will be zipped.
+(Optional)